guillaumebogard/EvalExpr/README.md

 Most specifically, we wrap the return of the function we are testing and wrapping the component we are using for comparison.
 As they have matching types, everything perfectly works.
 `Exceptions` don't follow this rule because, in testing, we can't wrap the exception that was thrown.

-- For this project specifically, we also had to create a [tree](https://en.wikipedia.org/wiki/Tree_(graph_theory)), of the expression that was given as parameter, before evaluating for a result.
+- We also had to create a [tree](https://en.wikipedia.org/wiki/Tree_(graph_theory)), of the expression that was given as parameter, before evaluating for a result.

 ### 🔨 Build the project